Spring & Summer Youth Hockey

 Younger than 5 Years Old

-Middleton Youth Hockey successfully piloted a "Blue Puck Summer" program this year that we'll extend to the youngest skaters next summer.
-Verona and West Madison run skating courses for young kids.
 There aren't a ton of other off-season hockey options for kids this young.
-You might be able to find an introduction to skating program or even just a few open skates to get them used to stepping onto the ice with skates on.
+You might be able to find an introductory skating program or a few open skates to help them become more comfortable stepping onto the ice.
 You might also introduce them to rollerblading with a pair of adjustably-sized skates (and helmet & pads).

 5 & 6-Year-Olds